hasura/gitkube-example/README.md

   ```bash
   $ cat ~/.ssh/id_rsa.pub | awk '$0="  - "$0' >> "remote.yaml"
   ```
 - [Multi-node] If you are running a multi-node cluster, `remote.yaml` should specify a `registry` to push and pull from/into the cluster.
-Read more about this secret [here](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/)
+Read more about this secret [here](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/) and detailed instructions for few registry providers [here](https://github.com/hasura/gitkube/blob/master/docs/registry.md).
   ```sh
     registry:
     url: "registry.io/user"